NatGra/NatGra.github.io/content/posts/my-first-post.md

 ---
-title: "My first post - or, the advanture of setting up a blog."
+title: "My first post - or the throughs about deciding for a blog"
 date: 2021-05-15T19:16:11+02:00
 draft: true
 ---

-# My first post - or, the advanture of setting up a blog
+# My first post - or the throughs about deciding for a blog

 ## To have a blog, or not to have one
 I thought about it quite some time: starting a blog.
 It seems like an adventure.
-You need to figure out a few things in advance, like _what do you want to talk about?_, _where do I host the blog?_, and _where the heck do I start?_.
+You need to figure out a few things in advance, like _what do you want to talk about?_, _which platform do I want to use?_, and _where the heck do I start?_.
 It seemed to be a lot of work, so here is my journey and why I started:

 First, I want to improve on a technical level.
 Writing about tech-related topics makes you actually **think** about them, and trying to explain a complex issue to someone makes you rethink the issue.
 Probably even from a different angle.